Rajat26599/helloworld/README.md

 # Hello, World! :wave:

 This repo contain "Hello, World!" program written in various modern day programming languages.

+## Output

+The output of all the programs on the standard console will be:
+> Hello, World!

+## Contribution

 If you want to add more "Hello, World!" program in other modern day programming languages, then follow these steps:

 1. Fork this repo to your GitHub account.